A Theology of Christian Leadership

 The Church by its very nature is called to be hope filled and future orientated – it exists as a sign, instrument and foretaste of the coming Kingdom of God.
 Christian leadership, therefore, is at heart all about eschatological influence.

-With contributions from over twenty influential leaders in different spheres of life, including Dr Eve Poole, Bishop Pete Wilcox, Stephen Timms, MP, theologian and activist Selina Stone and Jonathan Moules of the Financial Times, Jude Padfield explores how this eschatatologically-fuelled vision might lead us towards a new manifesto for future leadership in the church, in politics, in business and the third sector, and in the home.
+With contributions from influential leaders in different spheres of life, including Dr Eve Poole, Stephen Timms, MP, along with theologian and activist Selina Stone, Jude Padfield explores how this eschatatologically-fuelled vision might lead us towards a new manifesto for future leadership in the church, in politics, in business and the third sector, and in the home.

 Part One – Is There Hope for Leadership?
 1